1 Helpful / 12 Not

 Other Thoughts: This course really is worth the run towards the Canadian border!
 Such a beautiful spot and a wonderful course!

 9 of 11 people found this review helpful.

 Get here to play

-Signature Holes: This course has multiple! #4 plays downhill toward the base of a ridge, across a stream, and then to the top of the ridge. #5 is a shorter but exciting tunnel shot back down the ridge. #10 is a 500+ tight tunnel downhill into a more open field with the basket at the far end. #18 shoots over multiple ponds that are easily accessable to retrieve splash downs.
+Signature Holes: This course has multiple! #4 plays downhill toward the base of a ridge, across a stream, and then to the top of the ridge. #5 is a shorter but exciting tunnel shot ace run back down the ridge. #10 is 500+ downhill into a field with the basket at the far end. #18 shoots over multiple ponds that are easily accessible to retrieve splash downs.

 Options: 2 sets of tees + 2 sets of baskets = 4 layouts.